Autism And Psychosis: Understanding The Connection And Finding Support

 When considering the overlap, mental health professionals generally must tread with sensitivity to carefully distinguish between the core characteristics of autism and experiences that might point toward a psychotic disorder.
 Getting the right diagnosis can ensure proper treatment.

 Schizophrenia spectrum disorders and autism may co-occur more frequently than their prevalence suggests.
 Some research suggests a potential link between the two conditions.
-This connection may stem from overlapping clinical and genetic risk factors or shared underlying brain mechanisms, but more research may be needed.
+This connection may stem from overlapping clinical and genetic risk factors or similar underlying brain mechanisms, but more research may be needed.

 Recognizing the signs of psychosis in people with autism